Tracardi/tracardi-api/docs/flow/actions/elastic_email_contact_add_action.md

 - Elastic Email Client Public Account ID
 - Email address - please type in the path to the email address of your new contact.
-- Additional fields - you can add optional mapping for your contact, for example **lastname: profile@traits.public.last_name**.
+- Additional fields - you can add optional mapping for your contact, for example **lastname: profile@traits.public.surname**.
 Remember to use field aliases from Elastic Email. https://elasticemail.com/developers/api-documentation/web-api-v2#Contact_Add

 #### JSON configuration